-So if you own the WH-1000XM3s — or can snag them at a great deal — you're still holding one of the top 5, maybe top 3 all-purpose headphones available in 2020.
+So if you own the WH-1000XM3s, you're still holding one of the top 5, maybe top 3 all-purpose headphones available in 2020.
 But the 'XM4s are indeed superior.
 While there are no earth-shattering changes, the key upgrades are like those pinches of spice that make the soup taste even better.

 Let's go over how they've improved:

 Comfort: Late last year, the 'XM3s topped our "most comfortable" list based on scores from 20 employees testing over 50 headphones.
 The WH-1000XM4s manage to feel just as light and secure on my head, but offer a slightly more relaxed fit.
 I also found the earpads even softer and roomier, making the headphones easy to wear through entire work-from-home shifts.